Juniper/wistar/docs/junos_space_17_1R1_install.rst

 Next, we'll have to make some changes under the hood to get things working.

-1. Under the **KVM Deployment Status** table, click the icon that looks like a small computer monitor, this let's you access the out of band console for the Junos Space server.
+1. Under the **KVM Deployment Status** table, next to your Junos Space instance, click the icon that looks like a small computer monitor, this let's you access the out of band console for the Junos Space server.

 .. image:: screenshots/space/junos_space_console.png

 2. Log in with the default username/password - **admin/abc123**
 3. You will be prompted to change the **admin** password immediately, set it accordingly.
 4. Select **"S"**.
 The prompts to setup the Junos Space node will now appear.

 ::